 Competitive parenting might however not be a totally ‘bad’ thing, and some children are known to thrive under pressure.
 My older daughter, for instance, seems to work much better when pushed, as compared to my younger child, who gets totally nervous when stressed.

 It is unhealthy to shield a child from all competition, as failure is real and inevitable, and it’s important for a child to learn how to lose too.
-It’s normal to feel upset, angry and jealous when you don’t win, and children need to learn how to handle these emotions, and move on in life.
+It’s normal to feel upset, angry and jealous when you don’t win, and children need to learn how to handle these emotions and move on in life.

-Parents should perhaps foster a healthy competitive spirit in their children, so that they can experience the full range of emotions, both positive and negative, associated with competing and doing their best.
+Parents should perhaps foster a healthy competitive spirit in their children so that they can experience the full range of emotions, both positive and negative, associated with competing and doing their best.

 As Joanne herself mentions in one of the comments to her post, “I think as parents, we all try to make decisions with our children’s best interests at heart.
-I do know of some kids who seem to do well and better with competition, others are much more comfortable learning at their own pace.”
+I do know of some kids who seem to do well and better with the competition, others are much more comfortable learning at their own pace.”

 “So there isn’t a right or wrong.
 I think having more options available can help us discover what kind of learning is enjoyable and effective for them.
 And these could very change as they grow, which is really what makes parenting a life long journey.”